 - An episode of Rocket Power revolves around Twister's voice cracking terribly.
 Twister doesn't understand why though, and his Big Brother Bully convinces him that he literally broke his voice.
 The ending also has Otto making fun of Twister's voice, only for his own voice to crack.

-- The Simpsons: "Homer's Triple Bypass" has a flashback where Grandpa Simpson is in a church listening to Homer, as a young boy, singing in a church choir.
-Homer's voice then suddenly switches from a high-pitched voice to his normal one and his singing goes from sounding good to sounding terrible.
+- "Homer's Triple Bypass" has a flashback where Grandpa Simpson is in a church listening to Homer, as a young boy, singing in a church choir.
+Homer's voice then suddenly switches from a high-pitched youthful voice to his normal deep one and his singing goes from sounding good to sounding terrible.

 - Steven Universe: